-Drop Servicing Guide: What It Is, Plus Business Ideas and Niches
+Drop Servicing: What It Is, With Business Ideas and Examples

-Drop servicing is a business model where an agency sells particular services to clients and works with freelancers and other contractors to produce the work.
+Drop servicing is a business model based on reselling.
+In this model, an agency sells particular services to clients and works with freelancers and other contractors to produce the work.

-We also cover some interesting business ideas and niches you can explore to help build a profitable business.
+In this guide, we explain drop-servicing, how it works, and its benefits as an online business option or side hustle.
+We also cover some interesting new business ideas and e-commerce niches you can explore to help build a profitable business.

 What is drop servicing?

-Drop servicing is a business model where you sell digital services to clients and outsource the work to freelancers, agencies, or contractors rather than doing it yourself.
+You might have heard of dropshipping, where a store (often operating on a marketplace like Amazon) sells products without stocking those products themselves.
+Similarly, drop servicing is a business model in which you sell digital services to clients while outsourcing the work to freelancers, agencies, or contractors rather than doing it yourself.

 Starting a drop service business means dealing with services rather than physical products.